inzomniaccorvus/TerminalShooter/README.md

 A Space Invaders-style arcade shooter running entirely in the Windows terminal.
 Built from scratch in C with no external libraries — includes a custom double-buffered terminal renderer using the Windows Console API.

-> Built as a CSE115 Structured Programming capstone project at North South University, Fall 2025.
+> Built as a CSE115 Structured Programming capstone project at North South University, Summer 2025.

 ![Gameplay GIF](gameplay.gif)